 Playtesting

-I made changes to the game based on playtesting.
-I did playtests were I looked at what the player was doing without interfering and wrote down my observations.
-I also did playtests were the testers filled out a google form.
-Based on this feedback, I balanced the puzzles better, made changes to the explanation of the game at the start, added more sound effects and changed the dialogue and made some smaller changes.
+I conducted two playtesting sessions.
+One where I looked at what the player was doing without interfering and wrote down my observations.
+I also did playtests where the testers filled out a google form.
+Based on this feedback, I balanced the puzzles better, made changes to the explanation of the game at the start, added more sound effects and changed the dialogue.
 I used the form to check if the immersion was good, and if players actually learned something about Ancient Egypt.
-Both of these values were satisfactory during the last playtests.
+Both of these goals were reached during the last playtests.